RomanQed/ranges/README.md

 # ranges
-A small library that implements ranges
+A small java library that implements ranges